 \subsection{Organization}

-The remainder of this paper is organized as follows.
-In Section \ref{otfor}, we give the formulation of the OT problem, the entropy-regularized OT problem, and the $\epsilon$-approximation framework for the OT problem.
-In Section \ref{PDASGDintro}, we introduce our proposed algorithm PDASGD to solve linear-constrained optimization problems and give the associated convergence rate.
-In Section \ref{improve}, we make a careful comparison with existing accelerated primal-dual first-order methods.
-In Section \ref{applytoot}, we apply the proposed algorithm PDASGD to approximate the OT problem and calculate the resulting computational complexity.
-In Section \ref{num}, we carry out numerical experiments to show the efficiency of PDASGD.
-We discuss some future work in Section \ref{dis}.
-The proofs are relegated to Appendix or Supplementary Materials whenever possible.
+The remainder of the paper is organized as follows.
+Section~\ref{prelim} introduces the two-marginal OT notation, entropic regularization, and smoothness conventions used throughout the paper.
+Section~\ref{PDASGDintro} introduces PDASGD for linearly constrained optimization and states its convergence rate.
+Section~\ref{improve} compares PDASGD with accelerated deterministic primal-dual first-order methods.
+Section~\ref{applytoot} specializes PDASGD to two-marginal entropic OT and derives the resulting computational complexity.
+Section~\ref{barycenter} develops PDASGD-BC for the entropic Wasserstein barycenter and proves its $\widetilde{\mathcal O}_\eta\!\left(mn^2/\sqrt{\epsilon}\right)$ complexity.
+Section~\ref{num} reports numerical experiments for entropic OT and barycenters.
+Section~\ref{dis} discusses future directions.
+Detailed proofs are provided in the Supplementary Material.